Mayfield (598 yards, 5 TDs) fuels Oklahoma past Okla. St.

 The teams traded touchdowns the rest of the way, with Oklahoma State closing within three points twice, 48-45 and 55-52, each time on Rudolph touchdown passes to wide receiver Tyron Johnson.

 Rudolph had a chance to flip his fate late, too, after Oklahoma State linebacker Chad Whitener intercepted Mayfield with 2:59 remaining and the score still 55-52.
-But the Cowboys eventually turned the ball over on downs at the Oklahoma 38.
+But the Cowboys eventually turned the ball over on downs at the Oklahoma 38 before the Sooners tacked on a late score with 42 seconds left.

+”That was a heck of a college football game,“ said Cowboys coach Mike Gundy. ”I wish we could have made a couple of plays at the end.

 The teams combined for nine possessions in a wild first quarter that saw the Sooners up 14-10.
 And they scored on the first play of the second quarter to push the lead to 21-10.